uptonking/note4yaoo/thread-react-dev.md

-- ## list: How do you manage API calls in react
+- ## list: How do you manage API calls in react_202101
 - https://twitter.com/_Adyasha8105_/status/1347978564251963392
   - Using a library like react-query
   - or your own custom hooks